Skip to Main Content

 Project Adapt: Optimizing Just-in-Time Adaptive Intervention to Improve Dietary Adherence in Behavioral Obesity Treatment: A Micro-randomized Trial

-Project Adapt aims to promote adherence to dietary recommendations provided during lifestyle interventions focused on weight management.
+Project Adapt Healthy food on a table with a blood pressure monitoraims to promote adherence to dietary recommendations provided during lifestyle interventions focused on weight management.
 The research team has developed a smartphone-based “just-in-time” adaptive intervention that monitors risk for potential "lapses" from a program's dietary recommendations, uses machine learning to determine if risk for lapse is high, and provides in-the-moment suggestions to help a person prevent lapse when necessary.
 The finalized tool aims to personalize suggestions and prevent lapses during high-risk times by analyzing which intervention strategies are effective for different individuals.

 The FUEL Program: Using Multimodal Real-Time Assessment to Phenotype Dietary Non-Adherence Behaviors that Contribute to Poor Outcomes in Behavioral Obesity Treatment